Victorian Public Service Salary Scales 2025–2026

 About Victorian Public Service Salary Scales

-The Victorian Public Service uses a structured classification system to determine salary levels for public sector employees.
-Salaries are regularly reviewed and updated through enterprise agreements and government determinations.
+The Victorian Public Service uses a structured classification system with 10 classification levels to determine salary for public sector employees — from VPS Grade 1 ($55,026$58,412) up to Senior Executive Service 3 (SES3) ($431,571$574,158).
+Salaries are reviewed and updated through enterprise agreements and government determinations.

 Key Information